Choosing a Fitbit clock face reflects your mood, style, and personality. And it can also help to keep you on track with

 Check the clock face’s permissions

 Many clock faces also require access to your user statistics and other private and personal information.

 If you turn off these permissions, it causes the clock face to stop functioning.

 To adjust what a clock face for your Fitbit has access to

-- Open the Fitbit app and go to your device’s Clock Faces
+- Open the Fitbit app and go to your device’s Gallery.

-- Under My Clock Faces, choose a clock face and tap on it.
+- Under My Clocks choose a clock face and tap on it.